Joshua-Stacy-VA/Vista-VAM/ATO/VA_OIS_ATO_SOP-2019.md

 5. Within the uploaded mitigation strategy, each system should conduct an analysis on the results of the EDS to determine and document the findings that are false positives, not applicable to the system, or otherwise mitigated.
 Additionally, findings that must be remediated through or by the vendor should be documented as part of this analysis.
 6. System Owner or delegate creates a POA&M/Finding and a response in the Findings tab within RiskVision for the EDS as outlined by the POA&M Management Guide.

-Continuous Monitoring Requirement: CSOC conducts EDS on a quarterly basis.
+ __*Continous Monitoring Requirement*__: CSOC conducts EDS on a quarterly basis.
 The quarterly results must be pulled in accordance with the guidance above to maintain an ATO.
 Additionally, the EDS results must be provided when the tool used receives an upgrade, a major change to the system occurs, or when requested by OIS.

 ## 4.4 Closing
 Once all of the above requirements are either met or deemed inappropriate by OIS, the completed package will be submitted to the Authorizing Official by OIS with one of the following recommendations:

 * ATO
-o ATO with Conditions: An authorization decision allowing a system to operate for an established amount of time (e.g., 30, 60, 90, 120, 150 days) if certain terms and conditions must still be met, or o Full ATO: An authorization decision allowing a system to operate and fall into the Continuous Monitoring process if all applicable security requirements have been met.
+    * ATO with Conditions: An authorization decision allowing a system to operate for an established amount of time (e.g., 30, 60, 90, 120, 150 days) if certain terms and conditions must still be met, or
+    * Full ATO: An authorization decision allowing a system to operate and fall into the Continuous Monitoring process if all applicable security requirements have been met.
 * Denial of ATO (DATO)
-o An authorization decision allowing the authority to halt an existing operational or new system because unacceptable security risks exist.
+    * An authorization decision allowing the authority to halt an existing operational or new system because unacceptable security risks exist.

 # Appendix A: FedRAMP/Cloud VA Requirements

-## FedRAMP Authorized Cloud Service Provider (CSP) Reciprocity (Agency ATO) Process
+## Appendix A1: FedRAMP Authorized Cloud Service Provider (CSP) Reciprocity (Agency ATO) Process
 Federal Risk and Authorization Management Program (FedRAMP) is designed to assist agencies in meeting FISMA requirements for cloud systems.
 CSPs must meet FedRAMP in order to do business with US government agencies as part of the Cloud first policy.
 FedRAMP is designed as a "do once, use many" framework to create efficiency in government procurement of cloud services.
 As part of the program, CSPs pursuing FedRAMP are required to be independently assessed by a Third Party Assessment Organization (3PAO).  *Per the Acceptance of FEDRAMP Authorization Memo* issued on August 11, 2015 by the Deputy Assistant Secretary for Information Security, existing Federal Risk and Authorization Management Program (FedRAMP) authorizations for certified FedRAMP Cloud Service Provider cloud systems should be evaluated, and reused when possible, to reduce the overall time required to grant an authorization and begin using a cloud service.

 Note: A contract must be in place before requesting a RiskVision entry of the FedRAMP Cloud Service Provider.
 In the absence of a contract, RVWG will not entertain any such request.